MCAT Test Preparation

 However, to allow for curriculum flexibility, if the spring course is chosen, students must have completed or be concurrently enrolled in all SOM admission pre‐med course pre‐requisites.
 If the summer course is chosen, students must have completed all SOM admission pre‐med course pre‐requisites.

-Students must attend all Medical College Admission Test (MCAT) preparatory classes and practice exams, with no more than two absences for any reason.
-Any missed classes and/or exams should be made up.
-Students are required to complete the assigned homework online each week.
 The course is paid for by the BA/MD Program.
 The BA/MD Program will only pay for one MCAT preparatory course.
-If a student does not complete (attend all classes, complete all readings, quizzes and practice exams, etc.) the prep course, they will receive a professionalism violation and be responsible for repaying the cost of the prep course to the Program unless they have achieved a score equal to the most recent available average matriculant score of the UNM School of Medicine.
+If a student does not complete (attend all classes, complete all readings, quizzes and practice exams, etc.) the prep course, they will receive a professionalism violation and be responsible for repaying the cost of the prep course to the Program.

 MCAT Preparatory course policy regarding petitioning out: